intbio/Shi_et_al_2024/Tetrasome_CVs.md

 ### Characteristic modes of tetrsome molecular dynamics

 Modes were extracted from tetrasome MD trajectory using Principal component analysis of covarience matrix for CA-atoms of histone tetramer globular part (without flexible tails).
 PCA was performed via Gromacs 2020.1 program.
-This page presents first 3 characteristic modes.
-Each mode was described with interpolation between the two extreme projections along a trajectory on the average structure and projection profile of a trajectory on this mode.
+This page presents first 3 tetrasome characteristic modes.
+Each mode was described with interpolation between the two extreme projections along a trajectory on the average structure and projection profile of a tetrasome (blue) and nucleosome (red) trajectories on this mode.

 [Back](http://intbio.github.io/Tetrasome_MD_2021/)